GoneDotNet/HeadsUp/readme.md

 * Simple and intuitive user interface
 * Cross-platform support for iOS and Android using .NET MAUI

+## SETUP
+* You need to supply your own Azure OpenAI URI & API Key in the Constants.cs file

 ## TODO
 * Splash screen looks like junk
 * FEATURE: AI Phonetic Answers and structured data